 CTY offers a number of testing options for Talent Search participants.
-These tests assess student ability and provide an opportunity to qualify for CTY programs.
+These tests assess student ability and provide an opportunity to qualify for CTY gifted and talented programs.

 Our primary test for students in grades two through six is the School and College Ability Test (SCAT), which is available to students in grades seven and eight as well.
 The SCAT measures verbal and mathematical reasoning ability and consists of one verbal section and one quantitative section, administered on a computer at hundreds of Prometric test center locations around the country.
 Testing is scheduled by individual appointment.
 The verbal section measures a student’s understanding of the meaning of words.
 The quantitative section measures a student’s understanding of fundamental number operations.